 Master’s Students Eligible for PLUS

 The Direct Grad PLUS Loan is available to students who are admitted to a master’s program and are attending at least half-time (4 units).
-The interest rate on the Grad PLUS Loan is 7.9%.
+The interest rate is fixed at 6.41% for loans taken out for the 2013-14 academic year.
 The processing fee is 4%.
+(Please note: Due to the federal budget sequestration, the origination fee charged on your loan may slightly exceed 4%.
+The Disclosure Statement sent to you by your loan servicer will state the actual origination fee.)
 After borrowing the aggregate annual unsubsidized loans available to you, the Grad PLUS Loan can be used to borrow beyond the annual aggregate federal loan limits.
 A credit check is required to determine if the borrower has an adverse credit history.
 Please contact the Financial Aid Office for more information.